tinnvec/stonebot/readme.md

 http://media.services.zam.com/v1/media/byName/hs/cards/enus/animated/CS2_024_premium.gif
 ```

+**Sounds**

-*Note on `sound`: will display the default output in text.
-If you are in a voice channel and there is a sound available for the requested card, stonebot will join your voice channel and play the 'play' sound of the card.
-Currently only legendaries from the classic set are configured for use with `sound`
+There is an additional addon, `?sound`.
+In addition to printing the default output, if you are in a voice channel, stonebot will join your voice channel and play the requested sound of the card.

+There are 3 variations to the sound addon:
+- `?sound` or `?sound-play`: The play sound
+- `?sound-attack`: The attack sound
+- `?sound-death`: The death sound

 ## Docker Instructions
 ```bash